Blog

 [Business name]

-Reminder with preparation notes
+Confirmation with preparation steps

 Hi [Client first name],